List of United States Marine Corps aviation support units: Air Warning Squadrons

+The Marine Corps' air warning squadrons were established during World War II and were tasked with providing early warning of enemy aircraft and ground control intercept against enemy aircraft during the initial phases of any amphibious landing.
+The first AWS was commissioned in September 1943 with a total of 19 being stood up during the war.
+On 1 August 1946 all remaining AWS were redesignated as Marine Ground Control Intercept Squadrons.

 Assault Air Warning Squadrons

-Assault Air Warning Squadrons were United States Marine Corps aviation command and control units formed during World War II to provide early warning, aerial surveillance, and ground controlled interception during the early phases of amphibious landing.
+Assault Air Warning Squadrons were United States Marine Corps aviation command and control units formed during World War II to provide early warning, aerial surveillance, and ground controlled interception during the early phases of an amphibious landing.
 These squadrons were supposed to be fielded lightweight radars and control center gear in order to operate for a limited duration at the beginning of any operation until larger air warning squadrons came ashore.
-They were originally formed as Air Warning Squadron (Air Transportable) however their deisgnators changed in July/August 1944 due to the inability to field an air transportable radar.
+They were originally formed as Air Warning Squadron (Air Transportable) however their designators changed in July/August 1944 due to the inability to field an air transportable radar.
 Four of these squadrons were commissioned during the war with one, AWS(AT)-5, taking part in the Battle of Saipan.
 All four squadrons were decommissioned in November 1944.

 Aircraft Engineering Squadrons

 Aircraft Engineering Squadrons were responsible for training aircraft maintenance and service personnel.
 The squadrons were originally formed during World War II and were in existence into the early 1950s.